 If you inspect the page with your browser’s developer tools, you’ll still see the element in the source code, but it won’t occupy any space on the page or be visible to users.

-When Should You Use hidden
+When Should You Use the HTML hidden Attribute?

 1. Temporarily Hiding Content